near/docs/docs/3.tutorials/fts/0-predeployed.md

 Using this pre-deployed contract, let's get some gtNEAR!

-The very first step is to register your account on the contract.
-This is done by running the following command in your terminal:
+The very first step is to register your account to pay for [storage]("TODO") which we will explain further in the [registerring accounts]("TODO") section.
+This is done by running the following command in your terminal.

 ```bash
 near call ft.predeployed.examples.testnet storage_deposit '{"account_id": "'$NEARID'"}' --accountId $NEARID --deposit 0.01